Skip to main content

 When Values-Driven Capital Meets Institutional-Grade Infrastructure

-The convergence thesis rests on a specific collision: a massive inbound supply of values-aligned capital, arriving precisely as the infrastructure to receive and deploy it reaches institutional scale.
+The transfer thesis rests on a specific collision: a massive inbound supply of values-aligned capital, arriving precisely as the infrastructure to receive and deploy it reaches institutional scale.

 Demand without infrastructure produces inefficiency.
 Infrastructure without demand produces capacity underutilization.
 What the next decade offers is the rare alignment of both: substantial and growing demand meeting a supply side that has reached operational credibility.